-Content Negotiation in REST
+Content Negotiation in a REST API

-1. Content Negotiation
+1. The Need of Content Negotiation

 Generally, the REST resources can have multiple presentations, mostly because there may be different clients expecting different representations.
-Asking for a suitable presentation by a client is referred to as content negotiation.
+However, to ensure efficient communication, both clients and servers must agree on how these resources should be represented and delivered.

 HTTP has provisions for several mechanisms for “content negotiation” — the process of selecting the best representation for a given response when there are multiple representations available.